 The COVID era quickly made remote teams commonplace.
 But not as quick to happen was the growth in our ability to manage and motivate these remote teams.

-Get up to speed with the four mission-critical tips shared in this month’s Manager’s Minute.
+Get up to speed with the four mission-critical tips for remote team leading shared in this month’s Manager’s Minute.

 If your company is like the rest of the world, some employees might not be in an office.
 In fact, today 42 percent of the workforce are working from home.
 That can cause team building, morale, and performance issues that are easy to avoid if you understand some core principles of managing people.